 It’s sometimes hard to do the right thing.
 It can be difficult to find the bravery and the strength to go against the tide.
 But being able to do so is an important part of being a leader.

-George Washington was one such figure in our nation’s history, who was called upon to do the seemingly impossible by his fellow Americans.
-Washington faced many such challenges throughout his life, and there were many times that he shouldn’t have survived – in a battle while serving in the Virginia Regiment, before becoming the commander-in-chief of the Continental Army, he had two horses shot out from under him and four bullet holes in his coat.
+George Washington was one such figure in our nation’s history who was called upon by his fellow Americans to do the seemingly impossible.
+Washington faced many such challenges throughout his life, and there were many times that he shouldn’t have survived.
+In a battle while serving in the Virginia Regiment, before becoming the commander-in-chief of the Continental Army, he had two horses shot out from under him and four bullet holes in his coat.

 However, Washington’s faith in God and his ability to endure and persevere allowed him to overcome any obstacle that stood in his path.
 His decisive leadership set an example for generals and presidents alike to follow in the decades following the founding of the United States.